 Captured by the Germans in 1941, they were manned by Marineartillerieabteilung 603 (MKB Ägina-Nord) until October 1944 and– along with the 19 152mm guns manned by the Italians on the island of Leros– helped proved the basis for the fictional “Guns of Navarone” by the Scottish writer Alistair MacLean, though in the book they were described as 280mm railway guns.

-The emplacements (less guns) appear to be still visible on Google Earth.
+The emplacements (sans guns) appear to be still visible on Google Earth.
 Idaho‘s 8″ and 7″ guns were likewise scattered and, knowing the Germans, may have been relocated anywhere in Festung Europa.

-While it’s possible some of Idaho‘s guns and armor are somewhere in a forgotten coastal defense battery long since left to ruin, items left in the States from these briefly-used ships are slim.
+While some of Idaho’s guns and armor may be somewhere in a forgotten coastal defense battery long since left to ruin, items left in the States from these briefly-used ships are slim.